Waqar Younis: International

 Younis made his International cricket debut for Pakistan against India on 16 November 1989, in the same match that Indian batsman Sachin Tendulkar made his debut.
 Waqar took 4 wickets in the drawn match including the wickets of Tendulkar and Kapil Dev.
 He made an immediate impression with his speed and became known in the cricket media as "Wiki" or the "Burewala Express".
 Waqar along with Wasim Akram opened the bowling attack regularly for Pakistan, becoming a feared and potent attack.
 At his peak, he developed into a very quick fast bowler and achieved a hat-trick in a One Day International match against New Zealand in 1994.
 During the early periods of 2000, he stayed out of the Pakistan team for a brief period allegedly due to suspension and conflicts with bowling partner and captain Akram.

 His return to cricket came with him being appointed the captain of Pakistan.
 However, he had to deal with allegations of ball-tampering and a number of controversies.
-In July 2000 Waqar was banned to play in an international match for ball tampering and was fined 50% of his match fee.
+In July 2000 Waqar was banned for one international match for ball tampering and was fined 50% of his match fee.
 He was the first cricketer to be banned from playing in a match for such incident.
 He was involved in further controversy during 2003 World Cup matches.
 In the opening match against Australia, Waqar was removed from the attack after bowling a beamer at Andrew Symonds, becoming the first bowler to be disciplined in such a way during an international match.
 The Pakistanis then crashed out of the group stage after winning only two matches, both against associate member teams.
 After the tournament he conceded the captaincy and was dropped from international selection.
 After a nearly 15-year career, Waqar announced his retirement from cricket altogether in April 2004.
-At the end of his career he finished as the second highest wicket taker for Pakistani in test cricket with 373 wickets.
+At the end of his career he finished as the second highest wicket taker for Pakistani in Test cricket with 373 wickets.